 top of page

-• Writer's pictureMelanie Evans
+• Writer's pictureTeam Pinto

-1. The features you’ve always wanted:
+1. List the home features you’ve always wanted:

-4. The age of a property:
+4. The age of a property

 When it comes to purchasing a home, especially the home you've dreamed about your entire life, age does matter.
 Buying an older home or a brand new one both have advantages and disadvantages, so know what you're getting into before making an offer.
-Do you drool over the incomparable allure of older houses?
-If that's the case, narrow your search to historical gems in the rough.
-Older homes, on the other hand, demand a little more TLC than their newer counterparts.

 Is your perfect home, on the other hand, as simple as turning the key in the front door?
 Do you fantasize of having a closet large enough to house your substantial wardrobe and a spa-like master bath?
 Newer construction may be a better fit in this scenario.

-5. Your ideal home style:
+5. Your ideal home style

 You want to make sure your home is one that you'll be glad to pull up to each day, whether it's a way of life or the actual aesthetic of your property.
 Because the appearance of a home is one of the first things you (and others) notice about it, finding a style that suits your personality is crucial.